SashaGordin/ai-changelog-generator/README.md

 - 🏷️ Categorization of changes (Feature, Update, Fix, Breaking, Security)
 - 📱 Responsive, modern UI with a clean design
 - 📊 Organized changelog view by month and year
+- 💡 Focus on actual code changes rather than just commit messages

 ## Technical Decisions